 Long-term relationships follow a pattern where both the partners become used to each other’s company.
 Not even in their dreams can a committed couple think of splitting.
 But when that hard truth hits you, the monster of rejection and abandonment overshadows everything else in the world.
 The pain of breaking up with someone with whom you have been with for years is intense, and getting through it alone is an uphill task.

 Moving-on after staying with a person for years in a committed relationship is a tough situation to be in.
-We understand the pain of heartbreak you are going through after investing lot of years in a relationship.
+We understand the pain of heartbreak you are going through after investing a lot of years in a relationship.
 It is fairly tough to overcome the aftermath of a failed long-term relationship, given the time and emotions you invest in it.
 Coping with a broken relationship that promised you a great future is as distressing as depressing.
 But don’t get overwhelmed.
-Where there is a will, there is a way.
-You will find a way to get over the breakup even if you are alone, with no one to provide you emotional support.
+Where there is a will, there is away.
+You will find a way to get over the breakup even if you are alone, with no one to provide you with emotional support.

 Accept the truth that the commitment is over as sooner as possible.
 Many times, this denial is the root cause of all troubles, triggering you to call the ex-partner frequently, stalking them on social media.
 It would be more painful for you if your ex has already moved on in life with a new companion.
 So, to move on with your new life, accept the truth that the relationship has lived its life.

 Learn to love yourself.
 So far, you have loved the significant other and prioritised him/her over others.
 After suffering through a bruising breakup, now is the time to love your wounded soul in your own company.
 Try journaling as an outlet for your emotions if you have nobody to share your pain with.
-There will definitely be tears and the inconsolable pain of going through a breakup alone, but there is an end to this dark tunnel.
+There will be tears and the inconsolable pain of going through a breakup alone, but there is an end to this dark tunnel.
 After you are done with it, there will be healing and hope of a better tomorrow.

 Related reading: 12 signs you regret breaking up and should give another chance